ash0080/gun.doc.cn/tmp.md

 ### What is RTC, SEA, etc. ?

 GUN is a graph database.
 SEA is a [cryptographic](https://gun.eco/explainers/data/security.html) security library for GUN, and WebRTC enables P2P connections to other browsers.
 GUN is designed to be modular and has many layers.
 For a high level view of the ecosystem, check out the main [readme](https://github.com/amark/gun).
+But we'll learn more about these things in the next steps.

 ::: {nextstepcompare: 'start'} :::
 ```